SCIInstitute/ShapeWorks/BUILD.md

 ### Anaconda
 Download and install [[Anaconda]](https://www.anaconda.com/)
 It is recommended **not** to add Anaconda to your PATH and **not** to register Anaconda as your default Python.
 Using the *Anaconda Prompt*, run `conda_installs.sh` on OSX or Linux and run `conda_installs.bat` on Windows

+You can also install these [dependencies](deps.txt) manually if you prefer not to use Anaconda

 ### Qt5
 Download and install the latest version of [[Qt5]](https://download.qt.io/archive/qt/), selecting the LGPL (free) license. (at least version 5.10 required)
-After installing Qt5, add the directory containing `qmake.exe` to your PATH
+After installing Qt5, add the directory containing `qmake.exe` to your PATH.
+(See [Adding to PATH](GettingStarted.md#PATH-environment-variable) for help with this)
 Example qmake directory: `D:\Qt\5.14.0\winrt_x64_msvc2017\bin`

 ### VXL, VTK, and ITK